matthewaubert/shopping-cart/README.md

 Review my <a href="./notes.md">notes</a> to see my planning process.

+## TypeScript Refactor

+I later came back to this project and refactored it to TypeScript as a way to learn the language.

 ## Credits

 - Product information and images from <a href="https://fakestoreapi.com/">FakeStore API</a>